 Assault

-Many people are surprised to learn that you can be arrested for assault in Illinois even if no physical contact occurred.
+Many people are surprised to learn that you can be arrested for assault in Illinois even if no physical contact ever occurred.
 Under Illinois law, assault is defined as placing another person in reasonable apprehension of an imminent battery.
-In other words, if someone believes they are about to be harmed—whether or not any contact is made—you can face criminal charges.
+In other words, if someone reasonably believes they are about to be harmed, you can face criminal charges even if you never touched the other person.

-For example, swinging a baseball bat toward someone, raising a fist, or making a threatening movement that causes fear of immediate harm may all qualify as assault, even if nothing actually hits the other person.
+For example, swinging a baseball bat toward someone, raising a fist in a threatening manner, or making a movement that causes another person to fear immediate harm may all qualify as assault.
+Words alone are usually not enough, but threatening behavior combined with actions can lead to an arrest and prosecution.

-Assault is taken seriously in Chicago, and a conviction—misdemeanor or felony—can have lasting consequences.
-When your criminal record, freedom, or reputation is at stake, you need an experienced defense attorney who knows how to challenge the State’s case from the very beginning.
+Assault charges are taken seriously in Chicago, and even a misdemeanor conviction can have lasting consequences.
+A criminal record can affect employment opportunities, professional licensing, housing applications, and your reputation.
+When your freedom and your future are at stake, you need an experienced criminal defense attorney who understands how to challenge the State’s case from the very beginning.
+If you have been charged with assault, contact former felony prosecutor, Andrew Weisberg for a free and confidential consultation.

 Understanding Assault Under Illinois Law